Suppose you launched a new product last month. However, despite the due diligence and high expectations, its performance is far below expectations.

 By leveraging MIS, decision-makers can access comprehensive reports that guide them through everyday minutiae to large-scale strategic initiatives.

-Although modern information systems are mainly powered by technology, the idea of management information systems dates back much further than current computing advancements.
+Although modern information systems are mainly powered by technology, the idea of the MIS dates back much further than current computing advancements.

 Partially automated systems connected to check-out counters provide data processed by MIS.
 Additionally, users can utilize built-in query languages or programmed reports at periodic intervals to obtain information regarding company performance.
 Managers may even take advantage of specially designed display functions on desk-side computers and networks linked with the system for a quick visual overview of stock activity.